ArianeMora/mouseCNS_vae/README.md

-# Deep Learning Decodes Multi-layered Roles of Polycomb Repressor Complex 2 During Mouse CNS Development
+# Variational autoencoding of gene landscapes during mouse CNS development uncovers layered roles of Polycomb Repressor Complex 2

 ## Information
-This site hosts the information associated with the paper: **Deep Learning Decodes Multi-layered Roles of Polycomb Repressor Complex 2 During Mouse CNS Development**.
+This site hosts the information associated with the paper: **Variational autoencoding of gene landscapes during mouse CNS development uncovers layered roles of Polycomb Repressor Complex 2**.
 Here we provide the code and data used for all the analyses in the paper and link to the packages we developed as part of producing the paper.